 Baseline characteristics of the study cohort, including all predictors, were summarized as means  standard deviation (SD) or interquartile range (IQR) for continuous variables and or proportions for categorical variables.

 Prediction models were developed for incident hypothyroidism using Cox proportional hazards models.
-The primary cohort was comprised of N=15,642 patients (Supplementary Figure 1) with complete data and was divided into a two-thirds training/development set (Nd=10,428) and a one-third test/validation set (Nv=5124).
+The primary cohort was comprised of N=15,642 patients (Supplementary Figure 1) with complete data and was randomly divided into a two-thirds training/development set (Nd=10,428) and a one-third test/validation set (Nv=5124).
 A secondary cohort included (N=21,604) patients with missing BMI (23%) and missing albumin (8%) data.
 Candidate predictors for incident hypothyroidism were a priori selected based on preliminary studies and the scientific literature according to clinical considerations for hypothyroidism (Table 1).

 The final model was obtained using backward-selection based on Akaike's information criterion (AIC) since it has better statistical properties in variable selection compared to selection procedures based on p-value42 and it avoids arbitrary and ineffective selection rules based on p-values.
 To address potential model overfitting (optimism) and also for model calibration, we estimated a linear shrinkage factor  (0  γ  1) based on 100 bootstrap samples of the development dataset.
 This estimated shrinkage factor, , was used to adjust the final Cox prediction models to correct for model over-optimism.42-45 We noted that overfitting, a concern typically in small datasets, results in regression coefficients being overestimated (overfitted) for prediction.
 For this reason, a shrinkage factor (0  γ  1) was estimated and applied to the risk score to shrink the regression coefficients so that predictions will more likely show better calibration on new patients (i.e., validation data).